Bank of England upbeat on UK recovery after vaccine rollout - WTMJ

 Associated Press

-LONDON (AP) — The Bank of England opted against another monetary stimulus on Thursday amid rising optimism over the British economy’s prospects later this year in the wake of the rapid rollout of coronavirus vaccines.
+LONDON (AP) — The Bank of England says the U.K.’s rapid rollout of coronavirus vaccines means the British economy should recover much of the ground lost during the pandemic by the end of the year.

-Though the British economy is shrinking because the U.K. is in lockdown as a result of a spike in virus infections, the central bank appears relatively upbeat about the outlook for the second half of the year partly because of the speed of the vaccination program.
+Though the British economy is shrinking now because the U.K. is in lockdown as a result of a spike in virus infections, the central bank said activity should start to rebound strongly from the spring as a result of the speed of the vaccination program.

-In a statement accompanying its decision, the bank’s rate-setting Monetary Policy Committee said the economy is “projected to recover rapidly towards pre-COVID levels over 2021, as the vaccination programme is assumed to lead to an easing of COVID-related restrictions and people’s health concerns.”
+In a statement accompanying its decision to keep interest rates unchanged, the bank’s rate-setting Monetary Policy Committee said the economy is “projected to recover rapidly towards pre-COVID levels over 2021, as the vaccination programme is assumed to lead to an easing of COVID-related restrictions and people’s health concerns.”

 There had been speculation that the central bank, which has been proactive through the pandemic, could reduce its main interest rate below zero for the first time in an attempt to get banks to lend more.